Pawnee capture of the Cheyenne Sacred Arrows: Aftermath

 Pawnee Chief Big Eagle concluded they had captured something of extraordinary importance when he examined the arrows.
 He was keeper of the Morning Star bundle of the Skidi Pawnee and placed three of the arrows in that bundle.

-Some time after the battle, the best Cheyenne arrow makers made four surrogate Sacred Arrows.
+Sometime after the battle, the best Cheyenne arrow makers made four surrogate Sacred Arrows.
 However, they also tried in various ways to retrieve the originals.
 Once, they invited Big Eagle and the Pawnees to their camp.
 In return for the four arrows they promised the guests many horses.
 Big Eagle expected treachery and brought just one arrow wrapped in a bundle.
 As feared, a Cheyenne rode away with the arrow in an unguarded moment.
 Another source recounts that three Cheyenne, White Thunder, Old Bark, and Doll Man traveled to a Skidi village in 1835 where they were received in Big Eagle's lodge and given one Buffalo Arrow.
 Despite gifts of more than a hundred horses, no more arrows were returned.

 In either the winter of 1843 to 1844 according to a contemporary source, or in 1837 according to more modern sources, the Lakota attacked a village of Pawnee and retrieved a single medicine arrow.
 They recognized the Man Arrow and returned it to the Cheyenne in exchange for one hundred horses.

 Two of the remade Sacred Arrows were now in excess.
 A ceremony was held, and the Cheyenne left two of the new arrows in a bundle in a crevice of the Black Hills, near the place where Sweet Medicine had received the original arrows.
-There they remained for a long while, and were occasional visited by Cheyenne travelers, before eventually disappearing.
+There they remained for a long while and were occasionally visited by Cheyenne travelers, before eventually disappearing.

 Efforts to restore the additional two original arrows were again made in the 1890s and 1930s to no avail.
 The return of the remaining arrows remained a source of bitterness for generations.